 - allergies/sensitive stomach

 and others.
-It’s important to speak with your breeder about your concerns in regards to health issues.
+It’s essential to speak with your breeder about your concerns in regards to health issues.

 Sheepadoodle Life Expectancy